Megaemce/shan_shui/README.md

     | Old  | 4.92s | 4.92s | 6.18s | 2.02s |
     | New  |  0.19s | 0.25s | 0.25s | 0.23s |
     | Diff | ⏬25x | ⏬19x | ⏬25x | ⏬8x |

+## 🐛 Known bugs

+* When the page is reloaded using `Reload` button and then the link is shared the page render different picture than original.